facebook/facebook-python-business-sdk/README.md

 ```

 **WARNING**: We do not specify a keyword argument ``api=api`` when instantiating
-the ``AdUser`` object here because we've already set the default api when
+the ``User`` object here because we've already set the default api when
 bootstrapping.

 **NOTE**: We wrap the return value of ``get_ad_accounts`` with ``list()``